top of page

 Assorted raw meats on a dark surface: fish, salmon, beef, lamb, and chicken with lemon, lime, basil, dill, herbs, and pepper mix, which are good sources of creatine.

-Once synthesized or consumed, creatine is either immediately used for energy needs or stored for later use (Walker 1979).
+Once synthesized or consumed, creatine is either immediately used for energy needs or stored for later use.
 Since both brain and muscle tissues use adenosine triphosphate (ATP) as their primary energy source, creatine helps improve phosphate metabolism, enhancing overall energy utilization and efficiency.

 Simply put: The greater your creatine availability, the better your body can respond to energy demands, whether during intense workouts or cognitive challenges.